Create a Social Media Reporting Dashboard in Notion for Tracking and Analyzing Performance Metrics

 Step 1: Determine Your Key Metrics

-Before diving into the creation of your social media reporting Dashboard, it’s essential to define the key Metrics you want to track.
-These Metrics might include:
+Before diving into the creation of your social media reporting dashboard, it’s essential to define the key metrics you want to track.
+These metrics might include:

 - Follower growth: The number of new followers gained over a specific period.